largenumberhere/ccHttp/README.md

-# A file server for use with computercraft
+# A file server for use with computercraft scripting
 Easily fetch all your scripts on any computercraft computer quickly and effectively!
 This is not the source code, but a copy of the program and its dependencies for convienient instalation (only windows is supported)